 I use Things for simple note taking and attachments, since it has an area to add text and links within each task and project.
 For projects, I’ll use the description area to explicitly write the outcomes which represent the success and completion of the project, so that the project doesn’t remain amorphous and stay there forever.

 For heavier-duty documentation, I use Apple Notes because it’s beautifully simple, free, and does exactly what I need it to.
 The seamlessness of notes syncing across devices is very pleasing.
 It’s interesting to sketch something on a note on your phone and watch it appear a second later on the Mac version of Notes.

-- Values Declaration & Purpose: Personal mission statement and definitions of metrics derived from each plank of that mission.
+- Values and Purpose: Personal mission statement and definitions of metrics derived from each plank of that mission.
 I tried to attach some quantitative measure where I could.
 I talk a bit more about that here.
 Equivalent to Allen’s Horizon Five.
 I keep these now in an Apple Note.

-- Weekly Reviews KPIs sheet: I also include a tracker sheet (residual from my legacy system) where I log how I’m doing against my personal metrics defined in my Values declaration & Purpose document.
-For example, one of my goals is to attain a certain amount of personal net worth, so I track my net worth on a weekly basis.
+- Weekly Reviews KPIs sheet: I also include a tracker sheet (residual from my legacy system) where I log how I’m doing against my personal metrics defined in my Values and Purpose note.
+For example, one of my goals is to attain a certain sleep time average, so I track this on a weekly basis in a Google Sheet.

 How does the workflow look in practice?

 GTD is very clear on how to do task collection and organization, but not as prescriptive about how you actually work during your day.
 Allen does give some recommendations on how to choose your actions in the moment.
 His model is a function of: